 - There's no hope, there's nothing I can do;

 - Shaa nai [しゃあない] - Very informal;

 - Itashikata nai [致し方ない] – Not common;

 - [致] means to do, exercise, cause, incur;

 - Shouganainaa [しょうがないなあ] – If you insist;

 - Shikatanaku [仕方なく] – helpless, reluctant, last resort;

 - Shikatanonai [仕方のない];

-What did you think of the meaning of the Japanese word shoganai and shikatanai?
+What do you think about the meaning of the Japanese words shoganai and shikatanai?
 I hope you enjoyed the article, if you did, don't forget to share and leave your comments.